immersve/immersve-docs/docs/guides/funding-card-spending.md

 ## Authentication

-The authentication processes is described in the [authentication guide](/guides/authentication).
+The authentication processes are described in the [authentication guide](/guides/authentication).

 ## Funding Source Provisioning